robomeister/acemqcontainer/README.md

 ```

 ### Step 7 - Fetch Helm Chart and update values.yaml

 ```
 helm fetch ibm-charts/ibm-ace-server-dev
 ```

-Decompress the `ibm-ace-server-dev-2.x.0.tgz` file into a new directory and copy the ibm-ace-server-dev/values.yaml file up one level.
+Uncompress the `ibm-ace-server-dev-2.x.0.tgz` file into a new directory and copy the ibm-ace-server-dev/values.yaml file up one level.

 Inside the values.yaml file, update the following properties: